Academic Dismissal

 To begin the process of applying for readmission:

-1. Contact the Director of Student Services/Registrar for the readmission application.
+1. Contact the Registrar to discuss the readmission process.

 DISCOVER MSP